-As of 2013, PLDT has about 1,500 active suppliers which serve the requirements of the PLDT Group, ranging from capital expenditures to operating expenditure items, as well as services.
+As of December 2014, PLDT has around 1,000 accredited suppliers which serve the requirements of the PLDT Group, ranging from capital expenditures to operating expenditure items, as well as services.
 The Company aspires to maintain mutually beneficial relationships only with suppliers that uphold PLDT's core values of fairness, accountability, integrity, and transparency in their own businesses.
 Pursuant to this, the Company's Supplier/Contractor Relations Policy ("Supplier Relations Policy") provides for the general principles to be followed in vendor selection.
 Suppliers must be accredited before they may engage in business with PLDT.
 Among the criteria for accreditation are financial capability, technical capability, compliance with applicable laws, including those pertaining to industrial relations, environment, health and safety and intellectual property rights.
 The Company's purchases, as a general rule, are made on the basis of competitive bidding of accredited and qualified suppliers, in accordance with the aforementioned policy.

-See:
+See

-http://pldt.com/about-us/corporategovernance-in-pldt/policies-processes-andpractices
+http://pldt.com/corporate-governance-in-pldt/policies-processes-and-practices